srinivas6303/Student-Management-System/README.md

 # Student Management System

 ## Overview
-The Student Management System is a simple Java-based application that allows users to perform CRUD (Create, Read, Update, Delete) operations on student records stored in a MySQL database.
-The application demonstrates basic database connectivity and interaction using JDBC.
+The Student Management System is a simple Java-based application that allows users to perform CRUD (Create, Read, Update, Delete) operations on student records stored in a MySQL database.<br> The application demonstrates basic database connectivity and interaction using JDBC.

 ## Features
 - **Add Student**: Add a new student record to the database.